-The cost of depreciation has changed over a number of prior year reporting periods as classes of assets have been moved from historical cost to fair valuation under changed accounting treatments under adjustments to accounting standards.
-In 2009-10 particularly, the valuation of roads and bridges was changed to fair value which had a significant impact on depreciation amounts.
-All assets have now moved to fair value or acceptable approximations of fair value and significant change is not anticipated in the future.
+The cost of depreciation has changed during the prior year reporting period as classes of assets have been moved for historical cost to fair valuation.
+In 2009/10 particularly, the valuation of roads and bridges was changed to fair value which had a significant impact on depreciation amounts.
+All assets are now moved to fair value or acceptable approximations of fair value and significant change is not anticipated in the future.

-Council has re-evaluated some asset lives that have resulted in a decrease in depreciation for 2012-13.
+Council has re-evaluated some asset lives that have resulted in a decrease in depreciation for 2012/13.
 Council's maturity in asset management is improving and as new information becomes available changes may occur, particularly to asset lives and valuation information.